AyodeleJoshua/crypto-coin/README.md

 # Getting Started

-1. Clone the Repository
+1. Clone the Repository:
    Clone the repository to your local machine.

 git clone https://github.com/AyodeleJoshua/crypto-coin.git
 cd crypto-coin

-2. Install Dependencies
+2. Install Dependencies:
    Navigate to the project directory and install dependencies.
    `npm install`

-3. Environment Variables
+3. Environment Variables:
    Add .env file to root of the project

-4. Run the Application Locally
+4. Run the Application Locally:
    To start the development server, use the following command:
    `npm run dev`

 The application should start up on http://localhost:3000/crypto-coin/

-5. Build the Application for Production
+5. Build the Application for Production:
    To create an optimized production build, use the following command:
    `npm run build`

-# Unit Tests
+# Integration Tests

 The app has been tested decently.
 Test is done with react-testing-library(RTL) and data mocked with mock service worker(msw).
+Integration test has also been added as part of the workflow process.
+This means the build and deployment will fail when code is pushed to this repo if test fails
 To run tests, run
 `npm run test`

 # Files and Folders Organization